sait-wbdv/fall-2021/src/assignments/cpnt265/achievements.md

             - Multiple tokes/keys
                 - Twitter bearer tokens

-### Devops
-1. Custom Domain on HTTPS: **5 points**
-    - Deploy a web site or app with a custom domain
-    - Must be deployed to a live server such as GH Pages, Heroku or similar
-    - Security certificate must be used to deploy domain on HTTPS

 ### Presentation Day
 1. Personalized Roster Card: **5 points**
     - Create a custom card to replace the default card shown on the Showcase page.